Posted in

 Is it safe?
 Absolutely not.

-Before you take that next puff, ask yourself: Are you quitting smoking—or just switching masters?
+Before you tug on that next drag, ask yourself: Are you quitting smoking—or merely switching bosses?

-What’s your take?
-Have you (or someone you know) quit smoking with vaping?
-Or did it backfire?
-Drop a comment below! 🔥🚭
+What do you think?
+Have you (or someone you know) quit smoking by vaping?
+Or did it not work?
+Comment below! 🔥🚭